quasarframework/quasar/docs/src/pages/quasar-cli-webpack/quick-start.md

 # or
 $ npm install -g @quasar/cli
 ```
-The installation of the CLI is pretty straight forward.
-Once it is installed with no errors, your ready for Step 2.
+The installation of the CLI is pretty straightforward.
+Once it is installed with no errors, you are ready for Step 2.

 ## Step 2 - Create a Project